hggramke/rpi-nodejs-vending/README.md

 ## **Features**

-* **Web Interface:** Controlled by a display connected to the Raspberry Pi or an external device on the same network.
+* **Web Interface:** Controlled by a display connected to the Raspberry Pi or an external device on the same network through socket-io
 * **Node.js Server:** Handles on/off commands sent by the client (browser window).
-* **Status LED:** Independent of the browser to avoid issues like server failure.
+* **Status LED:** Independent of the browser to show status.
-* **Customizable Interface:** Allows for potential integration with USB credit card readers.
+* **Customizable Interface:** Allows for potential integration with payments.